ctfrancia/cc/README.md

 ## Getting Started

 - Fork this repo
-- Install all your dependencies
+- Install the dependencies
 - Try and follow the best git flow you can with semantic commits
 - When done make a pull request

-Depending on your famility with Angular I would suggest doing the tutorial on the Angular website(Tour of Heroes) as it has the best documentation I've seen and it does a really good job at getting you familiar with the framework.
+Depending on your famility with Angular I would suggest doing the tutorial on the Angular website(Tour of Heroes) as documentation is some of the best I've seen and it does a really good job at getting you familiar with the framework.

 ## Front End